-The power of social media such as Facebook and Twitter should not be underestimated for your day care center.
-Not only are they effective marketing tools, but they also allow your day care to engage parents on a completely new level and help to foster a real sense of community.
+The power of social media such as Facebook and Twitter should not be underestimated for your daycare center.
+Not only are they effective marketing tools, but they also allow your daycare to engage parents on a completely new level and help to foster a real sense of community.

-Your day care center can use social media as an inexpensive and cost-effective marketing tool.
+Your daycare center can use social media as an inexpensive and cost-effective marketing tool.
 The use of Facebook and Twitter are both free to use and only require the time involved.
-For example, your day care can post promotions on Facebook or offer savings discounts to followers on Twitter.
-Posting informative articles or tips can also help establish your day care center as a leading expert and authority in your field.
+For example, your daycare can post promotions on Facebook or offer savings discounts to followers on Twitter.
+Posting informative articles or tips can also help establish your daycare center as a leading expert and authority in your field.

-Besides promoting your day care, these social media tools can also be used to generate prospective clients.
-Consider it a modern-day word of mouth phenomenon.
-Someone looking for a day care might post on Facebook their need, and one of your parents might be able to refer them to your page.
-Twitter can also generate leads by catching references to day care centers in your city.
+Besides promoting your daycare, these social media tools can also be used to generate prospective clients.
+Consider it a modern-day word-of-mouth phenomenon.
+Someone looking for a daycare might post on Facebook their need, and one of your parents might be able to refer them to your page.
+Twitter can also generate leads by catching references to daycare centers in your city.

-Creating a Sense of Community
+3. Creating a Sense of Community

 There is also an improved sense of communication for the parents.
-Social media such as Twitter allows parents and your day care center to communicate in almost real time, improving the responsiveness of the center.
+Social media such as Twitter allows parents and your daycare center to communicate in almost real-time, improving the responsiveness of the center.
 Also, the brevity and ease will increase sharing the little things such as a cute story, making the parents feel as if they were a part of their child’s day.

-Eye on the Competition
+5. Eye on the Competition